- Accommodation

 The tour can be personalised according to your time and points of interest.

-2 UNESCO World Heritage Sites and 2 on the Tentative List | Historic Center of Sighisoara Saschiz Fortified Church (Villages with Fortified Church in Transylvania) Historic Centre of Sibiu and its Ensemble of Squares (Tentative List for UNESCO World Heritage Sites) Historic Town of Alba Iulia (Tentative List for UNESCO World Heritage Sites) |
+| 2 UNESCO World Heritage Sites and one on the Tentative List | Historic Center of Sighisoara – Marvel at one of the most outstanding examples of small fortified cities in the border region between the Latin-oriented culture of central Europe and the Byzantine-Orthodox culture of southeastern Europe.
+Saschiz Fortified Church (Villages with Fortified Church in Transylvania) – An important site reflecting the cultural landscape of southern Transylvania and the defensive architecture of the villages.
+Historic Centre of Sibiu and its Ensemble of Squares (Tentative List for UNESCO World Heritage Sites) – Recognized for its significant cultural and trading power during the medieval periods. |

 TOUR HIGHLIGHTS AND UNIQUE CULTURAL CONNECTIONS